ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_info/syllabus.md

   <li><strong>(2) Homework/Quizzes</strong>
     <br />The homeworks are practice for the exams.
 These are typically pencil/paper type problems, though sometimes you'll need access to a computer to solve them.
 If you don't have reliable access to a computer at home (or in your dorm), please plan your schedule so that you can spend time in the CSIL computer lab between classes.<br />
     <br />
     Homework assignments are completed on paper, followed by completing a quiz on gauchospace.
-You should bring your the paper copy of your homework to lecture the day after its due for in class discussions.
-We will not collect the homeworks<br />
+You should bring your the paper copy of your homework to lecture the day after it's due for in class discussions.
+We will not collect the homeworks.<br />
     <br />
     <br />
      <br />
   </li>

   <li><strong>(3) Programming Assignments (Labs)</strong>—Programming assignments (also called labs) are given once a week, and are typically started in the Wednesday lab sessions, and finished on your own time outside of lab.
 You must however, read the assignment and attempt the parts that you do with little assistant as soon as the assignment is released.
 The assumption is that you at the very least read the assignment before section.
-Labs will typically involve pair programming, which is described later in this syllabus.<br />
+You are encouraged to use pair programming in most of the labs.<br />
     <br />
   </li>
   <li><strong>(4) Lectures</strong>—Learning is something that you do as a student, not something that is &quot;done to you&quot; by a teacher.
-Therefore most of the learning you will do in this course takes place when you are actively involved in doing something challenging, i.e. during the homework assignments, and labs.
+Therefore most of the learning you will do in this course takes place when you are actively involved in doing something challenging (i.e., during the homework assignments and labs).
 Most of the information you will need to do those assignments will come from the reading. <br />
     <br />
     Therefore, you may ask, what is the purpose of the lectures?<br />
       <br />